 I get this question a lot.

-How do you stay slim in your 40s?
+How do you stay slim at 50??
 You've had two kids, and you look like their big sister?
 How do you do it?
 How do you love desserts and still stay slim?

 Well, it is not just a lucky genetic trait I got from my parents.
 Many have answered the question for me, even before I have the chance to answer.
 Some say, "Oh, you're just lucky.
 You've always been slim.
 It must be your genetics."
 Some say it's because “you're vain—that's why you stay slim.”